Median scoring rules now supported! *

 - Customizable sorting of analysis results display.

-Features in BASIC Level
+Calculations in BASIC Level

 - Approximate odds for each team to win their division and/or to make the playoffs.

-Features in PREMIUM Level
+Calculations and Additional Features in PREMIUM Level

 - Clinched / Eliminated status info for each team for division and/or playoff spots.